ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 protocol between Client and Origin.
 Origins prompt Clients with a token challenge and, if possible, Clients present a valid token for the challenge in response.
 The challenge controls the type of token that the Origin will accept for the given resource.
-As described in [http-auth-doc], there are a number of ways in which the token may vary, including:
+As described in {{HTTP-Authentication}}, there are a number of ways in which the token may vary, including:

 - Issuance protocol.
 The token identifies the type of issuance protocol